First published on Kendall Reviews December 2021

 There are over 5,000 different slang terms and euphemisms for menstruation, according to an international survey conducted by the people behind period-tracking app, Clue.
 With over 90,000 people across 190 countries adding to the list, the type of phrases range from the obvious to the ridiculous.
 And yet, it begs the question: what is it about menstruation that makes some people feel like even the word itself is dirty?
 That many women feel unable or ashamed to say, “I’m on my period.”

-It stands to reason that there will be a woman — or someone of another gender — reading this piece right now who “has the painters in.”
+It stands to reason that there will be a woman — or someone of another gender, because it is not only women who menstruate— reading this piece right now who “has the painters in.”
 The onset of puberty heralds “Mother Nature’s” arrival, and barring illness, pregnancy, some medication or use of certain contraceptives, this monthly visitor brings her scarlet luggage with her up until the time of menopause.
 The loss of blood is considered emblematic of a young girl’s entry into womanhood.
 No longer a child, immune from the Male Gaze, but a fertile vessel, sexual, and capable of bringing forth new life.
 It is a normal and expected part of most cis women’s lives.
 Except it is rarely talked about unless in hushed tones, and hardly ever in places where men might overhear.
 It is only very recently, for example, that televised adverts for menstrual products have replaced the colour of the liquid symbolising blood loss from unnatural blue to a more accurate red.

 Does horror fiction perpetuate this shame and discomfort, or can writers seek to remove any stigma by normalising menstruation in text and film?
 You might think that in a genre which delights in exploring themes of the bloody and disturbing, there may be more than a handful of examples that also include menstrual blood.
 But it appears that the “monthly curse” is often too terrifying a concept, even for horror writers to exploit.